33 Types of Ants in South Carolina

 14. Black Legionary Ant

-Black legionary ants are the most common type of ant in the southern US.
-They are also known as black pavement ants and usually nest under sidewalks or similar surfaces.
+Black legionary ants are the most common ant in the southern US.
+They are also black pavement ants and usually nest under sidewalks or similar surfaces.
 Workers are 1/16th inch long with a brownish-black body, dark head, and thorax.

-Coupled with that, black legionary ants have a strong bite, which can cause irritation to sensitive skin types.
-If you see these ants crawling around your home, you should call an exterminator immediately.
+Coupled with that, black legionary ants have a strong bite, which can irritate sensitive skin types.
+Call an exterminator immediately if you see these ants crawling around your home.

 These types of ants in South Carolina can cause damage to structures such as wiring or insulation.
-They reproduce by fertilizing eggs laid by one queen; workers live for about 6 months.
+They reproduce by fertilizing eggs laid by one queen; workers live for about six months.

 15. Indian Ant